trimstray/nginx-admins-handbook/README.md

   > You can change combinations and parameters of these commands.
 When carrying out the analysis, remember about [debug log](#beginner-use-debug-mode-for-debugging) and [log formats](#beginner-use-custom-log-formats-for-debugging).

+  > You should also adjust filtering rules to the log format.

 ###### Show information about NGINX processes

 with `ps`: